 One way The Kresge Foundation honors each of its Eminent Artists is in the production of a monograph tracing his or her life, career and artistry through biography, the presentation of their art and commentary from experts.

 All of the monographs are available for download.
-Hard copies of the monographs are available (while supplies last) on request by emailing names and mailing addresses to firstname.lastname@example.org.
-Requests can also be made for Leni Sinclair’s Eminent Artist monograph.
+Hard copies of the monographs are available (while supplies last) by request by emailing your name and mailing address to email@example.com.

 2015: Ruth Adler Schnee

 Schnee’s eye and imagination have brought colorful, abstract textiles and designs into personal, commercial and civic spaces.
 From living rooms, fitting rooms and hospital rooms to museums, showrooms and skyscrapers, her textiles appear in the most intimate and the most iconic settings.
 Schnee’s textiles are in the collections of The Henry Ford, the Art Institute of Chicago and Cranbrook Art Museum, among other institutions.